The Art of a Winter Rhythm

 Stir all the ingredients on a low heat till warm and combined, a whisk is best.
 Serve and drink immediately.

-Regular consumption of turmeric and ginger will stimulate your circulation and provide a whopping dose of antioxidants – very important in winter.
+Regular sipping of turmeric and ginger will stimulate your circulation and provide a whopping dose of antioxidants – very important in winter.
 Use them in stir fry’s and curries as often as possible throughout winter.

 - Make a bone broth